 And he's going to try to make the Palestinians not, you know, go down this suicidal path.

-The Gaza Strip is uniquely situated just north of the Suez Canal, and it will be just south of the Ben Gurion Canal, which is twice the size of the Suez Canal, completely dominated and controlled by America.
+The Gaza Strip is uniquely situated just north of the Suez Canal, and it will be just south of the Ben-Gurion Canal, which is twice the size of the Suez Canal, completely dominated and controlled by America.

-This is a game over checkmate situation for China and for anybody wanting to import into Europe from the east.
+This is a game over checkmate situation for China and for anybody wanting to import into Europe from the East.

-Um, and and maybe we don't realize it yet, but it may be the most significant piece.
+And maybe we don't realize it yet, but it may be the most significant piece.

-So so here's the here becomes the situation for Trump, whether this is a true victory for him or not.
+So here's the here becomes the situation for Trump, whether this is a true victory for him or not.

 Part of this deal, and again, nothing is official.